katelynrae/Documentation/docs/sunbelt-2019/building-using-architect.md

 | :----------------------------------------------------------- |
 | By convention, the Network Canvas software uses two terms for the containers that nodes are dragged between on the Ordinal Bin, Categorical Bin, and Sociogram interfaces.<br/><br/>Buckets are where nodes are found initially, before they have been placed, or dragged.<br/><br/>Bins are where nodes are placed are dragged to.
 This is where nodes end up.<br/><br/>Both bins and buckets can have the sort order of the nodes within them defined.
 You can use this to (for example) make the bucket show nodes with a certain attribute, such as closeness, first.
 This may help with a task such as positioning nodes on a sociogram.<br/><br/> |

 In the case of our prompt, we will use the default node bin and bucket sort options.
-Click “Save and Close” to finish editing this prompt, and then click “Continue” to return to the timeline view.
+Click “Save and Continue” to finish editing this prompt, and then click “Continue” to return to the timeline view.

 ## Creating a Categorical Bin